DevSocUOS/A-Space-2-Grow-Website/README.md

 6. Commit your changes with a descriptive commit message : `git commit -m "your commit message"`.
 7. To make sure there are no conflicts, run `git pull origin dev`.
 8. Push changes to your new branch, run `git push -u origin MA-001/Feat/Sign-Up-Form`.
-9. Create a pull request to the `dev` branch not `main`.
+9. Create a pull request to the `dev-frontend` or `dev-backend` branch NOT `main`.
 10. Ensure to describe your pull request.
 11. > If you've added code that should be tested, add some test examples.

 # Merging

-Under any circumstances should you merge a pull requests on a specific branch to the `dev` or `main` branch
+Under any circumstances should you merge a pull requests on a specific branch to the `dev-frontend`, `dev-backend` or `main` branch

 ### _Commit CheatSheet_